You can never have too many baby Easter craft ideas to make baby’s first Easter extra-special and extra-fun.

-This time, we’ve chosen some of the cutest things that will truly brighten up your home and make amazing decor for all of the pictures you will probably be taking.
+This time, we’ve chosen some of the cutest things that will truly brighten up your home and make amazing decor for all of the pictures you will probably be taking this Easter.
 Although many of the craft ideas you may find on the Internet will imply having some skills and dexterity, we’ve selected some of the most baby-friendly and easy-to-make Easter-themed baby toys, accessories, and decorations.

 1. DIY Easter Bunny ears